 Among the many factors that govern wheat productivity, the role of macronutrients is unparalleled.
 Nitrogen (N), phosphorus (P), and potassium (K) form the tripod of plant nutrition, directly influencing growth, development, and yield quality.
 Nitrogen governs chlorophyll synthesis and tillering, phosphorus supports root growth and grain formation, while potassium regulates enzyme activation, photosynthate transport, and stress tolerance.
 An imbalance in their supply disrupts physiological processes, reducing yield and quality.
 Yet, excessive dependence on chemical fertilizers, which was once hailed as the backbone of the Green Revolution, is now showing its limitations in the form of soil nutrient imbalances, declining organic matter, and poor nutrient use efficiency (Nawaz et al., 2024).

 Integrated Nutrient Management (INM) emerges here as both a scientific necessity and a practical wisdom drawn from traditional farming.
-By blending inorganic fertilizers with organic sources like farmyard manure (FYM), compost, vermicompost, and biofertilizers, INM represents a middle path one that acknowledges the productivity gains of modern inputs while respecting the ecological functions of organic matter.
+By blending inorganic fertilizers with organic sources such as farmyard manure (FYM), compost, vermicompost, and biofertilizers, INM represents a middle path one that acknowledges the productivity gains of modern inputs while respecting the ecological functions of organic matter.
 The philosophy of INM lies in synergy: organics improve soil structure, water retention, and microbial activity, while fertilizers ensure readily available nutrients at critical growth stages.
 Together, they make nutrient uptake more efficient and sustainable (Maskey et al., 2024).

 Field evidence strongly supports the superiority of INM over exclusive reliance on fertilizers.
 Experiments across the Indo-Gangetic Plains reveal that substituting 25–50% of the recommended fertilizer dose with organics maintains yield levels while significantly improving nutrient uptake.
 Kajal Singh et al. (2024) observed that a combination of chemical fertilizers with organic nitrogen enhanced soil fertility and boosted N, P, and K uptake compared to fertilizers alone.
 Phosphorus management is particularly significant in Indian soils, which often bind phosphorus in unavailable forms.
 Farmers applying only chemical P fertilizers may not see the expected returns because much of it gets fixed.
 Integrated practices, however, help overcome this bottleneck.
 Studies have shown that adding vermicompost or green manures along with inorganic P keeps phosphorus in more available pools, improving uptake during crucial wheat growth stages (Kumar et al., 2024).
 The addition of FYM, crop residues, and vermicompost replenishes available K and buffers its release, ensuring steady uptake.
 Sawarkar et al. (2023) demonstrated that organic–inorganic combinations not only improved K uptake but also enhanced nitrogen use efficiency by improving plant vigor and assimilate translocation.